 From this folder containing the unzipped files you start importing the data to SPSS.

 - Open the syntax file (the .sps file) in SPSS.
 The syntax file of the study data has the format: Studyname_syntax.sps.
-The reports/surveys have the format: Studyname_reportname_syntax.sps and Studyname_surveyname_syntax.sps
+The repeating data/surveys have the format: Studyname_repeatingdataname_syntax.sps and Studyname_surveyname_syntax.sps

 - In the syntax file the data path of your just saved data should be visible.
 This has to be visible in the fourth row in the following format: /FILE='Your_study_name.dat'